 Hidden Valley is a 3-7 hour hike to an extensive petroglyph panel in the rim directly to the south of downtown Moab known as "The Behind the Rocks".
 This hike can be complete as a Moab winter hike if the snow is not too deep.
 The trail has a lot of sun exposure during the summer and can be too hot.

 Hidden Valley is one of those hikes that can be as long as you want it to be.
-Some people hike up to valley and go a short distance then turn around.
+Some people hike up to the valley and go a short distance then turn around.
 Others spend hours searching for petroglyphs and are well rewarded for their efforts.
-One my first hike to Hidden Valley I spend a long time looking for petroglyphs and eventually hiked all the way back to Kane Creek Dr via Moab Rim Jeep trail.
+One my first hike to Hidden Valley I spend a long time looking for petroglyphs and eventually hiked all the way back to Kane Creek Drive via Moab Rim Jeep trail.

 From the parking lot, a steep climb will take you straight up to a large open valley 1000 ft above the town of Moab.
 The valley is about 1.5 miles long and is open to mountain bikes though I have never seen one here.
+This is also a great pet friendly trail for those staying in our pet friendly Moab Vacation Rental 10A8.

 Once you reach the head of the valley at the pass, you will see a user made trail going to the north, towards town.
 This trail leads to a south facing cliff that is extensively covered in Canyonlands Basketmaker II style petroglyphs.
 This area is considered on of the best petroglyphs in Moab.